mattcoler/mattcoler.github.io/VoiceTech.md

 In the fourth block, students combine knowledge and skills from the previous blocks and use them in their **Thesis Project**.
 During their thesis project students will conduct the study described in the research proposal wriKen in the Thesis Design course.
 They also build a demonstrator of a voice tech applica=on that relates to their thesis.
 Having a demonstrator alongside a master’s thesis enhances graduates’ competitive edge in the labor market.

 An overview of the year-long MSc. program appears below.
-More detail can be found in the links at the top.

 | Course                 | Term 1 | Term 2 | Term 3 | Term 4 |